mojsony/api-descriptions/sales-arrangement/src/sales-arrangement-guide.md

 ```
 GET /arrangements
 ```
-You will get back `200 OK` status code and json representation with a list of arrangements.
+You will receive `200 OK` status code and json representation with a list of arrangements.

 ```json
 {